 I’m just like most people.
 I have experiences, and they make me think.

 This is where you can find the thoughts I’ve put into words.
-I’ve written for Huffington Post, Kveller, Scary Mommy, Brain Child Magazine, and other publications.
+I’ve written for The New York Times, Huffington Post, Kveller, Scary Mommy, Hippocampus, and other publications.
 I’m also at work on a medical memoir about parenting a child through misdiagnosis, and you can reach out to me for the proposal if you’re an interested agent or publisher.

 Thanks for coming.
 Thanks for reading.

 5 Ways Parents Can Help Their Children’s Doctors Work Together (Chasing the Cure)

 Debi Lewis’ writing is poignant and dogged.
 So, too, is the journey to medically manage her daughter’s mysterious 9-year illness, which she expertly chronicles, an explorer without a map.
 Equal parts heartbreaking and triumphant, these glimpses into one mother’s attempt to feed her family in medical uncertainty remind us, as adults who love and care for children, of both the magnificent power of human resilience and the horrible illusion of control.

 Debi Lewis holds a BA and MA in English and Creative Writing from the University of Wisconsin.
 Her experience as the parent of a medically complex child honed her empathy and reinforced her need to articulate both her and her child’s needs in writing.
 As both a fiction writer and an essayist, Debi believes in empathy and compassion as the keys to a compelling story.

 Debi Lewis has been publishing essays and short stories in popular and niche publications for more than twenty years.
 Covering parenting, social action, and issues of faith, her writing has a distinctive crossover style.

 In the intersections of health reporting, healthcare policy, parenting, and the writing world is Debi’s @growthesunshine Twitter feed.
 Connect there to read her latest musings and interests.